Underground Economy Operations

-On October 26, 1993, the Governor signed Executive Order W-66-93, which created the Joint Enforcement Strike Force on the Underground Economy.
+On October 26, 1993, the Governor signed Executive Order W-66-93, which created the Joint Enforcement Strike Force on the Underground Economy (JESF).
 The Governor subsequently signed Senate Bill 1490, which placed the provisions of the Executive Order into law as Section 329 of the California Unemployment Insurance Code, effective January 1, 1995.

 - Department of Consumer Affairs 1-800-952-5210

 Minimum Wage, Safety, and Work Violations 1-888-275-9243